 Apart from the pasta types found almost exclusively in Veneto, there are other traditional dishes made with more common pasta shapes but served in a typical Veneto way.
 Tortellini di Valeggio are hand-made fresh tortellini, stuffed with a mix of beef, pork and vegetables, usually served with melted butter and sage They are typical of the town of Valeggio sul Mincio southwest of Verona.
 Maltagliati, (which means broken up pieces of usually flat pasta) with borlotti beans is often more of a bean soup with pasta that is a traditional Chrismas dish.
 Tagliatelle with radicchio and pancetta is a typical autumnal dish and Tagliatelle pie is another unusual Veneto pasta dish.

-As I continue on my pasta journey, I will be posting recipes for the more typical Veneto types of pasta, but to start with I’m going to introduce you to one of my favourite dishes.’Pasta e Fagoli’ a nutritious and warming pasta and bean soup.
+As I continue on my pasta journey, I will be posting Veneto pasta recipes using typical Veneto types of pasta, but to start with I'm going to introduce you to one of my favourite dishes.'Pasta e Fagoli' a nutritious and warming pasta and bean soup.
 I hope you enjoy it!